How to report marine pollution incidents, the response to an incident and how to get approval to use an oil spill treatment product.

 SOSREP is empowered to make crucial and often time-critical decisions, without delay and without recourse to higher authority, where such decisions are in the overriding UK public interest.

-Working closely with the MCA, its parent organisation the Department for Transport (DfT) and the Department of Energy and Climate Change (DECC), SOSREP’s key responsibilities include:
+Working closely with the MCA, its parent organisation the Department for Transport (DfT) and the Department for Business, Energy & Industrial Strategy (BEIS), SOSREP’s key responsibilities include:

 - acting at the earliest point during a shipping or offshore incident to assess the risk to safety, to prompt the end of any such incident and to ensure that increasing risk is evaluated and appropriate measures taken to prevent or respond to escalation;